Bruges - Paris (one or two weeks)

-This is a two week tour, of which you can join the Feniks from Bruges to Péronne and then go further to Paris by train.
+This is a two week tour, of which you can join the Feniks for one week from Bruges to Péronne and then go further to Paris by train.
 The airport Charles de Gaulle is less than one hour by TGV from railway station Haute Picardie (appr.
 12 Km from Péronne).

 Monday.
-Gent -- Oudenaarde Ride in the countryside of Flanders, partly along the river Schelde to Oudenaarde, famous for its townhall, church, beerbreweries and the Tour of Flanders centre (cycling).
+Ghent -- Oudenaarde Ride in the countryside of Flanders, partly along the river Schelde to Oudenaarde, famous for its townhall, church, beerbreweries and the Tour of Flanders centre (cycling).
 Walk in town.

 Tuesday.
 Oudenaarde – Tournai Visit of the centre in the morning.
 Ride in rolling country side, ancient cobblestone roads to Tournai.
 A visit to the immense cathedral (5 towers) is not to be missed!
 Walk in town after dinner.